BlackIron007/sahaj-pathfinder/README.md

 > [!TIP]
 > **New here?**
 >
 > Watch the interactive walkthrough below.
-In under two minutes you will understand the complete acquisition journey before diving into the technical details.
+In under two minutes you will understand the complete acquisition lifecycle before diving into the technical details.

 <br>